HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots

-The results for the reachability experiment (Exp 1) are shown in Tab.~\ref{tab:reach}.
+The results of the reachability experiment (Exp 1) are shown in Tab.~\ref{tab:reach}.
 In this experiment, our controller has the highest number of targets that are reached in 6D pose (i.e., position and orientation).
 The target is reached when the end effector is, at the same time, closer than 5 mm and 0.1 rad to the target.
+The success rate is computed from 5 repetitions (with a different order of the targets each time) of the experiment (in total 135 targets).
 The impact of the local trajectory sampling is visible as all controllers have better (or at least the same) reachability results with sampling than without sampling.

 The results of the movement smoothness experiment (Exp 2) show the main impact of the local trajectory sampling (see Fig.~\ref{fig:exp2}).
-Position sampling (Fig.~\ref{fig:exp2} left) creates a bell-shaped Cartesian translation velocity profile typical for a human-arm motion \cite{Flash1985}.
-The velocity profile of \textit{Cart} is the most similar to the exact minimum-jerk movement, as it is specially optimized for it.
-Other versions are almost identical; only \textit{React} does not reach zero velocity after 5~s.
+Position sampling (Fig.~\ref{fig:exp2} left) creates a bell-shaped Cartesian translation velocity profile typical of human arm motion \cite{Flash1985}.
+The velocity profile of \textsl{Cart} is the most similar to the exact minimum-jerk movement, as it is specially optimized for it.
+Other versions are almost identical; only \textsl{React} does not reach zero velocity after 5~s.
 All versions without local sampling have snap onset and slow jerky decay.
-Orientation sampling (Fig.~\ref{fig:exp2} right) creates a torque-minimal path for the rotation as it travels along the straightest path of the rounded surface of a sphere and it keeps the rotational velocity constant during movement \cite{shoemake1985}, resulting in a visually smooth transition between two rotations. \textit{HARMONIOUS} and \textit{NEO} have a smooth angular velocity profile; \textit{React} velocity profile is not smooth and does not reach zero after 5~s. \textit{Cart} uses the same sampling for orientation as for position, and thus the resulting angular velocity profile is similar to that for the translational velocity.
+Orientation sampling (Fig.~\ref{fig:exp2} right) creates a torque-minimal path for rotation as it travels along the straightest path of the rounded surface of a sphere and keeps the rotational velocity constant during movement \cite{shoemake1985}, resulting in a visually smooth transition between two rotations. \textsl{HARMONIOUS} and \textsl{NEO} have a smooth angular velocity profile; \textsl{React} velocity profile is not smooth and does not reach zero after 5~s. \textsl{Cart} uses the same sampling for orientation as for position, and thus the resulting angular velocity profile is similar to that for translational velocity.

 In the case of circular movement in the reference tracking experiment (Exp 3), there is no effect of local trajectory sampling, as a new target is generated for each period (the tracked reference), meaning that the smoothness of the movement is handled at a higher level (an external target generator).
-As shown in Fig.~\ref{fig:exp3}, \textit{HARMONIOUS} outperformed others in reference tracking with the lowest position and orientation error.
+As shown in Fig.~\ref{fig:exp3}, \textsl{HARMONIOUS} outperformed others in reference tracking with the lowest position and orientation error.